-Cause Omnipod 5 App Pod

-Tones or vibrations let Tone/vibration at the Beeps once at the end of

-you know that your start of a temp basal, a temp basal, bolus, or
+Cause Omnipod 5 App Pod Tones or vibrations let you know that your temp basals and boluses are working as expected.
+These reminders are ON by default.
+To turn them ON or OFF, see "Confidence Reminders" on page 122.
+Tone/vibration at the start of a temp basal, bolus or extended bolus.
+Beeps once at the end of a temp basal, bolus or extended bolus.

-temp basals and boluses bolus, or extended bolus. extended bolus.

-are working as expected.

-These reminders are

-ON by default.
-To turn

-them ON or OFF, see

-"Confidence Reminders"

-on page 129.

-Note: Confidence reminders and program reminders are turned on by default.
+Note: Confidence reminders and programme reminders are turned on by default.
 These reminders cause the Omnipod 5 App or Pod to beep at the beginning and end of boluses and temp basals, and also once an hour during an extended bolus or temp basal.
-For more information, see "Confidence Reminders" on page 129.
+For more information, see "Confidence Reminders" on page 122.

-Program reminders
+Programme reminders

 Cause Omnipod 5 App Pod Beeps remind you that you have a temp basal or extended bolus running.
 These reminders are ON by default.
-To turn them ON or OFF, see page 130.
+To turn them ON or OFF, see page 122.
 No tone/vibration Beeps once every 60 minutes while a temp basal or extended bolus is running.

-Basal Program changes
+Basal Programme changes

-Cause Omnipod 5 App Pod inform you of changes to your Basal Program.
-You Beeps once every 15 minutes after the pause period has ended.
+Cause Omnipod 5 App Pod Tones or vibrations inform you of changes to your Basal Programme.

-Canceling temp basals and boluses

-Cause Omnipod 5 App Pod Tone informs you that the temp basal or bolus has been successfully canceled.
 You cannot turn these OFF.
+Tone/vibration when a Basal Programme is activated, edited, paused or started.
+Beeps once every 15 minutes after the pause period has ended.

+Cancelling temp basals and boluses

-No tone/vibration Beeps once when you cancel a temp basal, bolus, or extended bolus.
+Cause Omnipod 5 App Pod Tone informs you that the temp basal or bolus has been successfully cancelled.
+You cannot turn these OFF.
+No tone/vibration Beeps once when you cancel a temp basal, bolus or extended bolus.

-Pod activation / Pod deactivation
+Pod activation/Pod deactivation

 Cause Omnipod 5 App Pod Tones or vibrations occur at various times during the Pod activation process to indicate progress.
 You cannot turn these OFF.
 Tone/vibration when the Pod and Omnipod 5 App are successfully paired.
 Sounds tone/vibrates twice when the Pod is successfully deactivated.
-Beeps twice when it has been filled with the minimum amount of insulin needed for activation (see page 85).
+Beeps twice when it has been filled with the minimum amount of insulin needed for activation (see page 76).
 Beginning 10 minutes after the Pod is filled with insulin, beeps every five minutes until insulin delivery has started.

-13.5.
-Responding to Alarms
+13.5 Responding to Alarms

-Caution: AVOID leaving your Controller or smartphone in a place that would prevent you from hearing alarms and notifications from your Omnipod 5 App.
-Delivery of insulin in Manual Mode or Automated Mode continues as programmed if you move away from your Controller or smartphone.
+Caution: AVOID leaving your Controller in a place that would prevent you from hearing alarms and notifications from your Omnipod 5 App.
+Delivery of insulin in Manual Mode or Automated Mode continues as programmed if you move away from your Controller.

-Caution: AVOID setting your Controller or smartphone to Silent, Vibrate or any other setting that prevents you from hearing alarms and notifications from your Omnipod 5 App, such as Digital Wellbeing for Android tools that limit sounds and notifications.
-If you do not hear alarms and notifications from your Controller or smartphone, you might not make the changes you need to make to your insulin therapy in a timely manner.
+Caution: AVOID setting your Controller to Silent, Vibrate or any other setting that prevents you from hearing alarms and notifications from your Omnipod 5 App.
+If you do not hear alarms and notifications from your Controller, you might not make the changes you need to make to your insulin therapy in a timely manner.
 Your Pod will still sound, and you will be able see the Alarm or Notification displayed on the Omnipod 5 App.
-See "13.3.
-Sounds and Vibrations" on page 157 to learn how to manage sounds and vibrations.
+See "13.3 Sounds and Vibrations" on page 147 to learn how to manage sounds and vibrations.